ericjiang97/ericjiang97.github.io/README.md

-# beta
+# lorderikir.me
-The new v2 Website rebuilt in Jekyll
+The new v2 Website built in Jekyll

 ## Develop